-People call Hawke’s Bay “Wine country”, but with 130,000 hectares under pines, it is really “Pine country”.
-The regional forest estate is owned by private companies, investors, individual landowners and just a little, by HBRC.
+People call Hawke’s Bay “Wine country”, but with 130,000 hectares under pines it is really “Pine country”.
+The regional forest estate is owned by private companies, tangata whenua, investors, individual landowners and a small amount by Hawke's Bay Regional Council.

-Sawmilling, forest harvest, pulp manufacture and the transport and export of log products provide for thousands of jobs in Hawkes Bay.
+Sawmilling, forest harvest, pulp manufacture and the transport and export of log products provide for thousands of jobs in Hawke's Bay.
 Forestry offers environmental benefits and a fantastic career path for the inhabitants of the region.
-Napier is truly a logging town.

 Forestry has multiple benefits including:

-- Timber is essential for construction and as a valuable export commodity and provides for a thriving forest products industry;
+- Timber - this is essential for construction and as a valuable export commodity and provides for a thriving forest products industry.

-- Soil conservation and water quality improvement – planted forest provide many benefits to water quality and soil erosion control, relative to other land uses;
+- Soil conservation and water quality improvement – planted forests provide many benefits to water quality and soil erosion control, relative to other land uses.

-- Waste water processing – the HBRC forest at Mahia is irrigated by waste water which protects the coastal and river environments;
+- Waste water processing – the HBRC forest at Mahia is irrigated by waste water from residents and this protects the coastal and river environments.

-- Carbon fixing - means more oxygen for us all to breathe, less global warming and carbon units which HBRC can trade for revenue;
+- Carbon fixing - this means more oxygen for us all to breathe, less global warming and carbon units which HBRC can trade for revenue.

-- A mānuka trial at Tūtira is a recent investment for HBRC as part of the High Performance Mānuka Plantations programme, a seven year Primary Growth Partnership (PGP) between the mānuka honey industry and the Ministry of Primary Industries.
+- Economic advantage - HBRC has invested in a mānuka trial at Tūtira, as part of the High Performance Mānuka Plantations programme, a seven year Primary Growth Partnership (PGP) between the mānuka honey industry and the Ministry of Primary Industries.
 This partnership aims to to increase the supply of medical grade mānuka honey from plantations on marginal land.
 This crop also offers an exciting alternative means of erosion control on other sites.

 HBRC Owned Forests

-Young people and forests go together, and so each summer, 8 students have a forest internship experience at Tangoio and across Hawke's Bay to work in a values based team, to develop work readiness and leadership skills, while tackling old man’s beard and other pest plants in the forests.
+Young people and forests go together!
+Each summer, 8 students have a forest internship experience at Tangoio and across Hawke's Bay with Hawke’s Bay Regional Council.
+They enjoy working in a values based team to develop work readiness and leadership skills, while tackling old man’s beard and other pest plants in the forests.